-Matthew Lambert joined the Pierce County Herald and River Falls Journal in December 2016 covering government, school board, and writing features about the community.
-He is a graduate of Winona State University with a Bachelor's degree in Journalism.
+Matthew Lambert joined the Red Wing Republican Eagle in March 2018 covering school board, public safety, and writing features.
+Lambert previously wrote for the Pierce County Herald and River Falls Journal.
+He is a graduate of Winona State University with a Bachelor's degree in Mass Communication: Journalism.

 A house fire at 9:42 p.m.
 Saturday, Aug.
 19 at 166 S. Borner Street in Prescott is under investigation.
 The fire did not displace the residents, believed to be a rental property, according to Prescott Fire Chief Tom Lytle.
 The owners of the home are listed in property records as Craig and Amy Lubich.
 The weather was described as normal with no one home during the fire.
 Lytle said the fire was contained on the outside near the garage, with the garage not being affected.

 An email scam attack that was sent Wednesday afternoon, May 3, is affecting Google accounts.
 The email invites users to click on a Google Doc link, which then spreads the phishing scam to the user's email contacts.